akumarkk/mycompany/apps/browser.md

 - selector for each DOM property and calc styles for them
 - Render tree - what elements should be rendered on the screen and what styles should be applied to them.
 -  Layout - calc position and dimension of each ele.
+- Update layer tree/Layerize
+    - layers are needed for the page, how many layers the page needs.
-- Paint - each units are converted into absolute units - pixels and drawn in the screen one by one called paint.
+- Paint/Roasterize(green rectangle) - each units are converted into absolute units - pixels and drawn in the screen one by one called paint.
-- Update layer tree
+    - location, dimension, layer root

 - Composite - app can have multiple layers and browser can handle these layers separately - the proc of handling these layers - compositing layers.
 - Frame - frame on the screen
 - JS -